nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 -  Only 4% of LLCs have more than $1 million in annual revenue.
 [Source](https://www.irs.gov/businesses/small-businesses-self-employed/limited-liability-company-llc)

 The low percentage of LLCs with more than $1 million in annual revenue highlights the fact that while there are certainly successful LLCs out there, most LLCs are likely to be smaller businesses with more modest revenue streams.

+### How many employees do LLCs have?

+-  85% of LLCs have no employees other than the owner.
+[Source](https://www.nolo.com/legal-encyclopedia/llc-faqs)

+Being that 85% of LLCs have no employees other than the owner suggests that many LLCs are likely to be solo ventures.

 -  The median number of employees for LLCs is 1.
 [Source](https://www.irs.gov/businesses/small-businesses-self-employed/limited-liability-company-llc)